-Based on these considerations, the Open Philanthropy Project made a grant of $1 million over two years to The Humane League (THL) to support its campaigns for corporate cage-free egg reform.
+Based on these considerations, the Open Philanthropy Project recommended a grant of $1 million over two years to The Humane League (THL) to support its campaigns for corporate cage-free egg reform.

 Farm animal welfare is one of the Open Philanthropy Project’s focus areas within U.S. Policy.